Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Later side effects include fertility problems (if the ovaries are affected), thyroid gland problems (which can affect metabolism), lung damage (which can cause breathing problems) and bone damage.
 In younger people, there is a small long-term risk for development of secondary cancers such as leukemia.

-Two of the most serious complications of transplantation are infection and graft-versus-host disease.
+Two of the most serious complications of transplantation are infection and graft-versus-host disease (GVHD).

 graft-versus-lymphomawhere the immune system kills remaining lymphoma cells.
 Still, severe GVHD can pose serious complications.

 Acute GVHDoccurs in 30% to 50% of allogeneic transplants, usually within 25 days.
-Its severity ranges from very mild symptoms to a life-threatening condition (more often in older patients).
+Its severity ranges from very mild symptoms to a life-threatening condition (more often in older people).
 The first sign of acute GVHD is a rash, which typically develops on the palms of hands and soles of feet and can then spread to the rest of the body.
 Other symptoms may include nausea, vomiting, stomach cramps, diarrhea, loss of appetite and jaundice (yellowing of skin and eyes).
-To prevent acute GVHD, doctors give patients immune-suppressing drugs such as steroids, methotrexate, cyclosporine, tacrolimus, and monoclonal antibodies.
+To prevent acute GVHD, doctors give people immune-suppressing drugs such as steroids, methotrexate, cyclosporine, tacrolimus, and MAbs.

 Chronic GVHDcan develop 70 to 400 days after the allogeneic transplant.
 Initial symptoms include those of acute GVHD.
 Skin, eyes, and mouth can become dry and irritated, and mouth sores may develop.
 Chronic GVHD can also sometimes affect the esophagus, gastrointestinal tract, and liver.
 Bacterial infections and chronic low-grade fever are common.
 Chronic GVHD is treated with similar medicines as acute GVHD.